 Barbara Melby has been active in the outsourcing and commercial transaction legal market for the last 20 years.
-As leader of the firm’s outsourcing and strategic commercial transactions practice, and one of the leaders of its privacy and cybersecurity practice, she represents clients in such complex transactions as outsourcing, strategic alliances, technology and data-related agreements, and other services transactions.
+As leader of the firm’s technology, outsourcing & commercial transactions practice, and one of the leaders of its privacy and cybersecurity practice, she represents clients in such complex transactions as outsourcing, strategic alliances, technology and data-related agreements, and other services transactions.
 She also advises businesses on privacy and security issues that arise in transactions involving sensitive data and technologies.

 Barbara is recognized as a leading outsourcing attorney, counseling clients in structuring, negotiating, realigning, and terminating information technology (IT) outsourcing and business process outsourcing (BPO) relationships.
 This includes human resources (HRO), finance and accounting, procurement, research and development, logistics, and facilities outsourcing.
 She collaborates with clients on transactions for onshore, offshore, managed and co-sourced solutions.